Marcia2021/stock-analysis/README.md

 ### Purpose

-During the Module practice, we have used VBA to help Steve to create a workbook by analyzing green stock data.
+During the Module practice, we have used VBA to help Steve to create a workbook by analyzing the green stock data.
 This analysis was focus on evaluating the return, the difference between the ending prices and the starting prices, in the analysis year of selection for every stock in the dataset.
 During the analysis, we drafted a VBA script used nested For Loop to calculate the values, which met our initial purpose.
 However, the efficiency for a VBA script is highly depends on how to process the data.
 We are going to refactor the VBA script to speed up the process.

 ## Analysis